jjroush/unifi-webhook-proxy/README.md

 This is especially useful if you need to include information from the request headers (such as `User-Agent`, `X-Custom-Header`, etc.) as part of the webhook payload.

-### Why Rust?
-Rust is:
-- Fast ⚡️
-- Safe 🛡️
-- Memory-efficient 💾
-- And let's be honest, it's just cool 😎.

 ### Why Do I Need This?